sukantg/zora-coinathon-2025/README.md

 ## What It Does

-Memetic Protocol turns memes into Zora Coins directly within Farcaster.
+Memetic Protocol turns memes into Zora Coins directly within a Mini App.
 The flow is:

 1. **Create or upload a meme**
    Users can type an idea (e.g., "Vitalik in a rave") and generate an image + caption using OpenAI (DALL·E + GPT-4) — or upload their own meme.
 2. **Mint as a Zora Coin**
    The meme is minted as a custom Zora Coin (via CoinV4), with onchain metadata: name, image, description, supply, and optional pricing logic.
-3. **Cast it to Farcaster**
+3. **Share it in the Mini App**
-   A cast is auto-published including the meme image, description, and a "Mint This Meme" button (via MiniKit frame), allowing others to collect and support.
+   The meme image, description, and a "Mint This Meme" button are available in the app, allowing others to collect and support.
 4. **Supporters Mint or Trade**
-   Fans can mint the meme coin directly in the Farcaster client and optionally trade it (Uniswap v4 integration planned).
+   Fans can mint the meme coin directly in the Mini App and optionally trade it (Uniswap v4 integration planned).

 ---